-2.2.2.
-Cloud Physical Parameters (CPP)
+2.2.2 Cloud Physical Parameters (CPP)

-2.2.2.a.
-Cloud phase and Cloud Optical Thickness
+2.2.2.1 Cloud phase and Cloud Optical Thickness

 A detailed description of the Cloud Physical Parameters 'cloud phase' and 'cloud optical thickness' is given in [RD 3].
-Their main use in the TOA flux retrieval is to determine the scene type and corresponding shortwave ADM and albedo model (Tables 14 and 15).
-The cloud phase is a binary variable with values 0 (liquid) or 1 (ice), an example of which is shown in Figure 4.
-Cloud optical thickness is a continuous variable ranging between 0-100 (unitless), an example is shown in Figure 5.
-Both parameters are only defined for pixels that have a cloud probability ≥50% in the probabilistic cloud mask (Section 2.2.1.a).
+Their main use in the TOA flux retrieval is to determine the scene type and corresponding shortwave ADM and albedo model (Tables 10-1 and 10-2).
+The cloud phase is a binary variable with values 0 (liquid) or 1 (ice), an example of which is shown in Figure 2-4.
+Cloud optical thickness is a continuous variable ranging between 0-100 (unitless), an example is shown in Figure 2-5.
+Both parameters are only defined for pixels that have a cloud probability $\geq$ 50% in the probabilistic cloud mask (Section 2.2.1.1).

-Figure 4: Example of PPS CPP cloud phase (dimensionless) on GAC orbit grid.
-Ice in green, water in purple.
+Figure 2-4: Example of PPS CPP cloud phase (dimensionless) on GAC orbit grid.
+Ice is green, water is purple.

-Figure 5: Example of PPS CPP cloud optical thickness (dimensionless) on GAC orbit grid
+Figure 2-5: Example of PPS CPP cloud optical thickness (dimensionless) on GAC orbit grid

-2.2.2.b.
-Common quality indicators flag (cpp\quality)
+2.2.2.2 Common quality indicators flag (cpp\quality)

 The CPP quality flag indicates the reliability of the cloud physical parameters.
-An overview of the possible bit flag combinations is given in Table 1.
+An overview of the possible bit flag combinations is given in Table 2-1.
 The fourth bit (value 8) indicates "good quality".